Jonas1015/chacc-api/README.md

 *   **Specify Dependencies:** Always declare your module's dependencies in its `requirements.txt` file.
 *   **Be Flexible with Versions:** Whenever possible, avoid pinning exact dependency versions (e.g., `requests==2.25.1`).
 Instead, use flexible version specifiers (e.g., `requests>=2.25.0`) to allow the resolver to find a compatible version that satisfies all modules.
-*   **Test for Conflicts:** Before releasing your module, test it with the Open-TZ backbone to ensure that your dependencies do not conflict with the core dependencies or those of other common modules.
+*   **Test for Conflicts:** Before releasing your module, test it with the AdCore backbone to ensure that your dependencies do not conflict with the core dependencies or those of other common modules.

 **Consequences of Version Conflicts:**